neoapps-dev/bdk/README.md

+# Everything has to come to an end, sadly
+This project has been deprecated on 2024/8/21 at 4:45 PM GMT+3 This project will no longer be maintained, search for a fork (if there is).
+- NEOAPPS.

 # BDK/BatDK (Batch Development Kit)
 Welcome to the official BDK github repo! here, you will find the full source code for BDK!